 And naturally I had it on while baking up these small batch Strawberry Cupcakes with cream cheese frosting and fresh strawberries.

 Most strawberry cupcake recipes call for cake mix and/or strawberry Jello; very rarely do they actually use real strawberries.

-With fresh strawberries I picked recently, I knew these homemade strawberry cupcakes would be in my future.
+With fresh strawberries I picked, I knew these homemade strawberry cupcakes would be in my future.